heyx3/GPUNoiseForUnity/README.md

 ## <a name="GenerateShader"></a>Shader Generator

 This tool generates a shader that outputs the graph's noise.
-You could then create a material that uses this shader (and has custom values for each of the parameter nodes in the graph) and use it to generate noise via the `GPUGraph.GraphUtils` class.
+You could then create a material that uses this shader (and has custom values for each of the parameter nodes in the graph) and use it in the editor or at runtime to generate noise via the `GPUGraph.GraphUtils` and `GPUGraph.GraphEditorUtils` classes.

 ## Texture Generator

-This tool generates a 2D texture file using a graph's noise.
+This tool generates a 2D texture file using a graph.

 ## Terrain Generator

-This tool uses a graph's noise to generate a heightmap for whatever terrain object is currently selected in the scene view.
+This tool uses a graph to generate a heightmap for whichever terrain object is currently selected in the scene view.

 # Code

-There are three categories of code in the project:
+Code is organized in the following folder hierarchy:

+* **Graph System**: The code for representing a graph.
+    * **Nodes**: Specific kinds of nodes that can be placed in a graph.
+    * **Editor**: The Unity editor window for creating/modifying graphs.
+* **Applications**: The above-metioned sample utilities: texture, shader, and terrain generators.

 ## Graph System

 *namespace: GPUGraph*

 The basic system for creating and manipulating graph data.

-A graph node is an instance of the `Func` class.
-Simple nodes (e.x. *WhiteNoise1*, *Lerp*, *Sin*) are actual `Func` instances, while more complex nodes (*UV_x*, *UV_y*, *FloatParam*, and *SliderParam*) are child classes that inherit from `Func`.
-All node types are defined in *FuncDefinitions.cs*.
+This system uses C#'s built-in serialization system to save/load graphs to/from a file.

+A graph node is an instance of a class inheriting from `Node`. class.
+A node is given a unique UID by the graph it is added to, which is used when serializing/deserializing node references.
+It also has a rectangle representing its visual position in the graph editor.

+A node's inputs are stored as a list of `NodeInput` instances.
+Each `NodeInput` is either a constant float (in which case `IsAConstant` returns `true` and `ConstantValue` is well-defined) or it is the output of another node (in which case `IsAConstant` returns `false` and `NodeID` contains the UID of the node whose output is being read).

+Graphs are represented by the `Graph` class, which has a collection of nodes, the file path of the graph, the 1D/2D/3D hashing functions, and the final output of the graph (a `NodeInput` instance).
+It exposes `Save()` and `Load()` methods.

-The `GraphEditorUtils` class provides various ways to interact with a graph, including `GetAllGraphsInProject()`, `LoadGraph()`, `SaveGraph()`, `SaveShader()`, `GenerateToTexture()`, and `GenerateToArray()`.
+The `GraphEditorUtils` class provides various ways to interact with a graph in the editor, including `GetAllGraphsInProject()`, `SaveShader()`, `GenerateToTexture()`, and `GenerateToArray()`.
+The `GraphEditor` class provides various ways to interact with a graph at *run-time* (after it's already been generated into a shader/material in the editor), including `GenerateToTexture()` and `GenerateToArray()`.

-If you want to add a new simple node, just go to the declaration of the "Functions" array in `FuncDefinitions` and add your Func to the end of it in the form of actual shader code (take a look at the other nodes for examples), or if it's *really* simple you can use one of the the `MakeSimpleX` functions to generate it.
-Note that you may add default values for each input, and the function must return a `float`.

-If you want to create a more complex node, refer to the bottom of *FuncDefinitions.cs* to see how *UV_x*, *UV_y*, *FloatParam*, and *SliderParam* were implemented.

-## Graph Editor

-*namespace: GPUGraph.Editor*

-The editor for the graph is split into two classes:

-* `EditorGraph`: The graph itself, plus the file-name.
-When an instance is created, the positions of each node are automatically generated.
-* `EditorGraphWindow`: The `EditorWindow` class that contains all the Unity GUI code for rendering/modifying the graph.
+The number of `Node` child classes is actually fairly small:
+* `SimpleNode` handles any kind of one-line expression, including all the built-in shader functions like `sin`, `lerp`, `abs`, etc. The vast majority of nodes are instances of `SimpleNode`.
+* `NoiseNode` is a noise generation node.
+It can be "White", "Blocky", "Linear", "Smooth", "Smoother", "Perlin", or "Worley".
+Note that "Worley" has special editing options that the other noise types don't need.
+It can also be 1D, 2D, or 3D.
+* `TexCoordNode` represents the UV coordinates of the texture the graph noise is being rendered into.
+This is generally how you get the seed values for a noise function.
+It can output either the X or the Y coordinate.
+* `ParamNode_Float` is a float parameter represented as either a text box or a slider.
+* `ParamNode_Texture2D` is a 2D texture parameter.
+* `SubGraphNode` allows graphs to be used inside other graphs.
 ## Applications

 *namespace: GPUGraph.Applications*